 Online programs are great for working professionals or individuals with responsibilities such as childcare.
 They don’t provide the guidance or supervision you might receive in a campus classroom, so you’ll need to be highly disciplined, motivated, and committed to your education to succeed in this learning format.

 What to Look for in a School

 You’ll naturally want to consider the cost of a program, student-to-teacher ratio, and whether a program offers classes or clinical training opportunities that will help you pursue flight nursing.
-Other considerations could include:
+Other considerations:

 Accreditation: Accreditation means professionals and experts have reviewed a program and found it to deliver the education needed for a career in a specific field.
 Attending an accredited nursing program is important for several reasons.
-Without it, you won’t be able to apply for financial aid or take the NCLEX-RN exam upon graduation and obtain an RN license without which, you won’t be able to practice.
+Without accreditation, you won’t be able to apply for financial aid.
+You also won’t be able to take the NCLEX-RN exam upon graduation and obtain an RN license, which you’ll need to practice.